 It took me a few years, but once I wrapped my mind around that concept, I actually kind of ran with it.
 Challenge officially accepted.
 How simple could I make things, really?

-Six, if you count salt and pepper.
+There are only FOUR ingredients in this entire recipe!
+Okay, fine, six, if you count salt and pepper.
 It looks a lot fancier than that, doesn’t it?
+Here’s what you need:

 One of the things I love about cooking with salmon sides is how absolutely beautiful they look when you serve them.
 I promise you, you will definitely appear to be a seasoned cook when you serve a meal like this.
 Just because of the way it looks!
 And ya know what?
 It’s actually cheaper to buy a side than it is to buy individual portions!